-I’m sure there are more exciting things going on in this city right now I thought to myself as I sipped another Cusquena and admired the arrangement and variety of the spirits behind the Shushupe bar.
-Maybe because it was still January or maybe because it was still relatively early at just after midnight but things were quiet, so I decided I had seen enough and was going back to the hostel for a good night’s sleep.
+Maybe because it was still January or maybe because it was still relatively early at just after midnight but things were quiet, so I decided I had seen enough and would go back to the hostel for a good night’s sleep.

-But that was when the excitement of the night really kicked in.
-As I made my way along Avenida Grau towards the taxi rank there were more people on the street and there was even a man handing out fliers for a nightclub just across from El Gringo bar.
+As I made my way through Barranco towards the taxi rank, the streets had livened up and there was even a man handing out fliers for a nightclub across from the aptly named El Gringo bar.

 “Half price entry tonight with this flier,” the man said to me.

-I paused for a minute and buoyed by the more vibrant atmosphere on the street and the fact I would probably never pass through Lima again I decided a look inside and a beer wouldn’t hurt.
+Buoyed by the more vibrant atmosphere on the street and the fact I would probably never pass through Lima again, I decided a look inside and a beer wouldn’t hurt.

-“Cool, follow me,” the main said as he made his way up the steps towards the nightclub which had large double doors.
+“Cool, follow me,” the main said as he made his way up the steps towards a nightclub with large double doors.